 Bruce Damasio has been a reader for the AP Economics exam from 1989 to 2009 and conducts numerous training sessions for teachers across the mid-Atlantic region and nation.
 He had taught for 28 years at Liberty High School in Maryland and was social studies department chair for 25 of those years.
 He currently is the past president of GATE, an organization for economics teachers worldwide, and is a two-time board member of the National Council for the Social Studies, as well as a past president of the Maryland Council for the Social Studies.
 Since 1991, Bruce has worked with the Maryland Council for Economic Education as a teacher trainer and is currently teaching at Towson University in the M.A.T. program and with social studies methods' classes.

 Rita Davis was born in Clermont Ferrand, France.
 She has taught Middle and Upper School French for the last 30 years.
 She serves as a consultant to the College Board, presenting workshops for new and experienced teachers of AP French.
-She also has served as an AP Exam Reader for many years and she is currently a Table Leader at the AP Reading.
-She has written one of the AP French Language Course outlines that is included in the 2008 AP Professional Development Guide.
-Rita is currently co-president of the Philadelphia Chapter of the AATF.
+Over the last couple of years, Rita has presented workshops in Philadelphia, New York, New Jersey, Maryland, Switzerland, and Las Vegas (National AP Conference- summer of 2013).
+She has served as an AP Exam Reader for many years and was appointed a Table Leader in June 2012.
+She has written one of the AP French Language course outlines included in the 2008 AP Professional Development Guide.
+Since the implementation of the newly-designed AP French Language and Culture exam, she has reviewed content for various publishers (Barons, Pearson, and Vista in Higher Learning) who are developing new texts for the AP Exam.
+Rita served as co-president of the Philadelphia Chapter of the American Association of the Teachers of French from 2009-2013, and she is currently a member of the executive council.

 José M. Díaz is a Spanish teacher at Hunter College High School in New York City.
 He has served as a member and Chair of the AP Spanish Language and Literature Committee; Table Leader and Question Leader for the scoring of the AP examination.
 He has led workshops throughout the United States and Europe and continues to be a consultant for the College Board.
 He also has written guides and articles for several College Board publications.
 He is the co-author of AP Spanish: Preparing for the Language and Culture Examination, Abriendo paso: Temas y lecturas, Abriendo paso: Gramática, Listening Comprehension Skills for Intermediate Students, SAT Subject Test: Spanish, and ¡En marcha!, among others.